Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Fix for a bug where a single variable from a Peakboard data source could not be used in a script
 * Fix for a bug where the functions [Group] and [Visible] could not be used in a tile control
 * Fix for a bug where the text ticker control was not executed after a certain length
-* Fix for a bug where cleaning up the resources on the peakboard box was not executed correctly
+* Fix for a bug where cleaning up the resources on the Peakboard Box was not executed correctly
 * Fix for a bug where changing the frame size via conditional formatting caused the frame to disappear
 * Fix for a bug where the [Shared Connection] for a OneDrive data source could not be used
 * Fix for a bug where creating a [Resource] with a [Shared Connection] caused the [Resource] to be added twice